DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Referees should not be family members, partners or friends.

-You'll provide the details for 2 referees when you apply.

-If you get an offer from a teacher training provider for a place on their course, you can review the referee details you've submitted.
-You can change these if necessary.

-Your provider will then contact your referees.
-If they're happy with them, your teacher training place will then be confirmed.
+You'll provide your referee details when you apply, but they will not be contacted until you accept a place on a course.
+You can then amend your referee details if necessary.

 If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).